Originally posted: 05, May 2015 | Revisited: May 3rd, 2018

 Cinco de Mayo commemorates The Battle of Puebla-La Batalla de Puebla, May, 5th 1862 in which the Mexican Army, under the leadership of General Ignacio Zaragoza Seguin, battled the French forces.
 The Mexican Army was outnumbered by the French army which was almost double in size and well armed.
 Against all odds, the Mexican army won the battle.
 It had been almost 50 years since the French had been defeated.
 After the Battle of Puebla no other Country in the Americas has been invaded by another European military force…

-There is a lot of pride in this important battle as you can imagine; maybe that is all what this Cinco de Mayo is about, “Mexican Pride”… and well I won’t blame any Mexican-American who wants to celebrate such a win, or any American who wants an excuse for buying Mexican beer, tacos and guacamole, as long we leave history aside from the matter… A little of general history to know the real origin of 5 de Mayo facts, does not hurt.
+There is a lot of pride in this important battle as you can imagine; maybe that is what Cinco de Mayo is all about, “Mexican Pride”… and well I won’t blame any Mexican-American who wants to celebrate such a win, or any American who wants an excuse for buying Mexican beer, tacos, and guacamole, as long we leave history aside from the matter… A little of general history to know the real origin of 5 de Mayo facts, does not hurt.

 What I really want to believe is that this 5 de Mayo celebration in the states it’s all a big excuse to have a Mexican-flare celebration because you can’t stop thinking about tacos, chips and salsa, lime and tequila!
 If this is what you are thinking, I believe you are on the right track, let’s make some damn good Carne Asada Tacos!…

 This is a non-recipe/recipe because it’s more about a particular style of cooking.
 I will give you all the tips to make great tacos at home.